Executive Summary:

 Honeybees gather flower nectar and process it using a special enzyme in their digestive systems.
 The nectar is placed in honeycombs; whereby worker bees flap their wings to create a warm breeze that dries and cures it, turning it into honey.

-The bees cap and store it in the honeycomb once it has reached the right consistency.
+Once the honey reaches the right consistency, the bees cap it and store it in the honeycomb.
 This natural dehydration process is necessary to keep the honey shelf stable.

 Finally, a beekeeper harvests and packages the honey, where it, then, makes its way into your pantry.